 OFFICIAL RULES

 The following rules have been designed to ensure fair play for all participants.
-Each player is expected to understand these rules prior to participation in the tournament.
+Each player is expected to understand these rules before participating in the tournament.
 Any questions concerning these rules should be directed to the UNITE Event Staff.

 Each team must have three to five players on its roster who have registered their team by the predetermined entry deadline.
-Additions and/or changes to any roster must be approved by UNITE Event Staff member and completed prior to the start of a team's first game of the event.
+Additions and/or changes to any roster must be approved by an Event Staff member and completed before starting a team's first game of the event.
 No substitutions are allowed once a team has played its first game of the event.
 A player is allowed to participate for only one team in each division for the duration of the tournament.

 A coin flip prior to the start of the game will determine which team has the initial possession.